christiansheridan/ORM-SimpleAccount/README.md

     }
 }
 ```
+Some of the things to take notice of are the objects that libraries offer use:

+* JdbcConnectionSource from the JDBC library
+* Dao and DaoManager from the OrmLite

+!
+Links to the above APIs are listed below

 Now if we run this we should see some info in the console of IntelliJ telling us that the program ran ok.
 And if we look over to MySQL we can query the table and see that our code has create and updated a record in out database